Pisdrul/SteamGamePicker/README.md

 # SteamGamePicker
 A game recommendation web app

-Project for the Software Engineering course at the University of Trieste.
+Project for the Software and Information Systems Design course at the University of Trieste.
 The project consists of a web app made with python utilizing the streamlit library.
 The dataset we utilized can be found at https://www.kaggle.com/datasets/nikdavis/steam-store-games We utilized 3 of the CSV that were provided in the link, which you can find in the dataset folder.